stratosphereips/StratosphereTestingFramework/README.md

 - The filters can use the following keys.
 For connections: flowamount and name.
 For models: name, statelength.
 The operators in the filters are: <, >, = and !=
 - The listings of models and datasets include a column with the id of the note that is related to that object.
 You can edit notes directly with ```notes -e id```
 - Since the notes are stored as MarkDown text, it is nice to have some markdown support in your editor.
 In vi you can have nice colors and shortcuts.
+- You can limit the amount of flows to show with the command _connections -F_ so large connections can be visualized better.

 ### TODO
+- When the stf is used from several locations, it can happend that some dataset commands do not work because the pcap file is not there.
+Capture these issues.
 - Show more info about the model constructor
 - Show table for each model constructor
 - Implement the constructors as external modules